No products in the basket.

 The north Antrim coast is blessed with some awesome surf.
 From Portballintrae right along to Downhill beach beyond Portstewart, the coastline has a total of seven good surfing beaches to choose from.
 White Rocks just on the outskirts of Portrush is a particular favourite of ours while the West Beach in Portrush is probably the most popular with beginners, thanks to its consistency and convenience.
 There is a handy car park overlooking the beach that is also next door to the train station.
 Best of all, Alive Surf School offers hot showers for afters.
-Lessons cost £30 for two-hours and include all equipment, tuition, a hot shower and a free drink and snack.
+Group lessons cost £35 for two hours and include all equipment, tuition, a hot shower and a free drink and snack.

 More info: Alive Surf School